gustavooarantes/OrdersAPI/README.md

-# Evolving a minimal RESTful API to an event-driven application, using CQRS patter, with Validation and MediatR
+# Evolving a minimal RESTful API to an event-driven application, using CQRS pattern, with Validation and MediatR

 ## 1. What is CQRS and Why is it Used?: